obl-ong/code-of-conduct/README.md

   copyright infringement, fraudulent or deceptive practices, counterfeiting, or other illegal activity;
 - insighting or promoting violence against any person or groups of persons, which shall include but is not limited to LGBTQIA+ persons and minorities;
-- bullying, engaging in cyper bullying, or inciting others to bully;
+- bullying, engaging in cyber bullying, or inciting others to bully;
 - harassing, or encouraging others to harass or harm others;
 - stalking;
 - abusive intent to cause fear or threaten violence;